Local Housing Allowance (LHA) rates - renting in the private sector

 - A carer providing overnight care

-There are some exceptional circumstances that we may need to give further consideration to such as:
+There are some exceptional circumstances that we may need to consider such as:

 - If you are an approved foster carer and have foster children living with you or will be in the near future